How Much Does a Website Really Cost in 2022?

 How much does each type of website cost?

-In this section, we'll explain the costs you can expect to pay for basic, business, ecommerce, and bespoke websites when using a web designer or website builder platform.
+In this section, we'll explain the costs you can expect to pay for a basic, business, ecommerce, and bespoke websites when using a web designer or website builder platform.

 Cost of a basic website